Reversible Causes of Cardiac Arrest: Hs and Ts

 Thrombosis, Coronary

 Coronary thrombosis occurs when a thrombus restricts blood flow inside a coronary artery.8 If the perfusion is large enough, cardiac arrest will likely occur.
-Treatment involves angioplasty or coronary artery bypass graft surgery.
+Treatment involves angioplasty or coronary artery bypass graft surgery, guided by the acute coronary syndrome algorithm.

 A coronary thrombus is a blood clot in the coronary artery that can lead to restricted blood flow.